Send the link below via email or IMCopy

 I have Autism

-I am a lot like any other kid.
+I am a lot like everyone else.

 I have a mild form of autism called Asperger's Syndrome